 The Bagua map is an essential tool for feng shui design.
 You can use it for spaces of all sizes—from the entire home to just a small office desk!
-Whether you’re completing a feng shui design course or are a design hobbyist, you’ll be using this map for everything!
-When you first take a look at the map, you’ll probably be overwhelmed with the wealth of information.
+Whether you’re completing a feng shui design course or are a design hobbyist, you’ll be using this map for everything.
+After taking an initial look at the map, you’re probably overwhelmed with the wealth of information.
 Don’t worry!
 We’ll break it all down for you right now.

 What is the Bagua map?

 The Bagua map is a tool used to assess how Ch’i, Yin and Yang forces, as well as the Five Elements operate in your clients’ rooms.
 The map allows you to pinpoint where you could make adjustments to ensure good Ch’i flow.
 You then use cures to correct energy imbalances.
 Each section of the map has their own unique characteristics.
 If you then apply cures that reflect these properties in areas that need attention, you’ll balance out the Ch’i in no time!

 There are two versions of the Bagua map.
 They may look different, but they provide the same critical information!

 Let’s jump into what the traditional Bagua map looks like:

 - The 8 different “slices” of the pie (Gua) each have a name and represent a different attribute or “life situation”.

 - Immediately around the Tai Ji there are 8 groups of lines known as trigrams.
 Each trigram is a different combination of solid and broken lines.
 The solid lines represent Yang (male) Ch’i and the broken lines represent Yin (female) Ch’i.

 - The Guas also have “flying star numbers” or “magic numbers” associated with them.
 They determine whether the Ch’i should be more Yin or Yang to produce a favorable atmosphere in a particular space.